Peace of Ryswick: Provisions

-The treaty restored the position to that agreed by the 1679 Treaty of Nijmegen; French kept Strasbourg, strategic key to Alsace-Lorraine, but returned other territories occupied or captured since then, including Freiburg, Breisach, Philippsburg and the Duchy of Lorraine to the Holy Roman Empire.
-They evacuated Catalonia, Luxembourg, Mons and Kortrijk in the Spanish Netherlands, while the Dutch were allowed to place garrisons in Namur and Ypres.
+The treaty essentially restored the map of Western Europe to that agreed by the 1679 Treaty of Nijmegen; France kept Strasbourg, the strategic key to Alsace, but returned other territories occupied or captured since then, including Freiburg, Breisach, Philippsburg and the Duchy of Lorraine to the Holy Roman Empire.
+French forces also evacuated Catalonia, Luxembourg, Mons and Kortrijk in the Spanish Netherlands.
 Louis recognised William as king, withdrew support from the Jacobites, and abandoned claims to the Electorate of Cologne, and the Electoral Palatinate.

-In North America, positions returned to those prevailing before the war, with France regaining Nova Scotia, although in reality low-level conflict persisted around the boundaries.
-In the Caribbean, Spain recognized French control of the island of Tortuga and the western portion of Hispaniola; France had in fact established its colony of Saint-Domingue years earlier.
-Meanwhile, the Dutch returned their colony of Pondichéry in India.
+In North America, positions returned to those prevailing before the war, with France regaining Acadia, although in reality low-level conflict persisted around the boundaries.
+Conversely, in the Caribbean Spain recognized French control of the western portion of Hispaniola and the island of Tortuga; France had in fact established its colony of Saint-Domingue years earlier.
+Meanwhile, the Dutch returned the colony of Pondichéry in India to France.

 Aftermath

 All sides interpreted Ryswick to be a truce, and expected conflict to resume when Charles died.
 The war demonstrated that France could no longer impose its objectives without allies.
 Louis therefore adopted a dual approach of a diplomatic offensive to seek support, while keeping the French Army on a war footing.
-The increase in Habsburg power following victory in the Great Turkish War was offset by the growing independence of states like Bavaria, which looked to Louis for support, rather than Leopold.
+The increase in Habsburg power following victory in the Great Turkish War with the signing of the Treaty of Karlowitz in 1699 was offset by the growing independence of states like Bavaria, which looked to Louis, rather than Leopold, for support.

 The war diverted resources from both the Dutch and French navies, and although the Dutch still dominated the Far East trade, Ryswick marked a turning point in England's rise as a global maritime power.
 Previously focused on the Levant, its mercantile interests began challenging Spanish and Portuguese control of the Americas, where the French struggled to compete.
 The huge debts accumulated by the Dutch weakened their economy, while London replaced Amsterdam as the commercial centre of Europe.
-The Nine Years' War, together with the 1701–1714 War of the Spanish Succession, marked the end of the Dutch Golden Age.
+The Nine Years' War, together with the subsequent War of the Spanish Succession (1701-14), marked the end of the Dutch Golden Age.

-At the same time, the determination of the Tory majority in Parliament to reduce costs meant that by 1699, the English army was reduced to less than 7,000 men.
+At the same time, the determination of the Tory majority in Parliament to reduce costs meant that by 1699, the English army had been reduced to less than 7,000 men.
 This seriously undermined William's ability to negotiate on equal terms with France, and despite his intense mistrust, he co-operated with Louis in an attempt to agree a diplomatic solution to the Spanish succession.
-The so-called Partition Treaties of The Hague in 1698 and London in 1700 ultimately failed to prevent the outbreak of war in 1702.
+The so-called Partition Treaties of The Hague in 1698 and London in 1700 ultimately failed to prevent the outbreak of war between the two kingdoms.

+After James II died in 1701, Louis XIV proclaimed Prince James, the former heir of James II, rightful king of England, despite the treaty.